microsoft/Quantum/Chemistry/README.md

 ## Python Samples ##

-These samples show how to use Q# Chemistry Library from Python to load Broombridge schema files and run simulation to obtain estimates of its energy levels.
+These samples show how to use Q# chemistry library from Python to load Broombridge schema files and run simulation to obtain estimates of its energy levels.

 - **[PythonIntegration](PythonIntegration/)**: